Playing Music on Twitch Streaming Without Infringing Copyright

 Do what you’re good at and create content you can earn on.
 Stream and work with major brands.

 It’s a question asked by streamers who want to make sure their stream stays in good standing with the platform.
-Do not fear – there’s a few things you can do to make sure you stream music legally.
+Do not fear – there are a few things you can do to make sure you stream music legally.

-Consider which platform you stream on.
-YouTube uses Content ID which generates a copyright claim once it detects music that requires broadcast rights – the infringed music rights holder can decide on whether the content is issued with a takedown notice.
+YouTube uses Content ID which generates a copyright claim once it detects music that requires broadcast rights.
+The infringed music rights holder can decide on whether the content is issued with a takedown notice.

 When it comes to playing music on Twitch, the platform is also focused on strictly following of DMCA guidelines.
 The platform states they “will promptly terminate without notice the accounts of those determined by us to be ‘repeat infringers’”.
 What this means in practise is that if you do get a DMCA, you need to make sure that you get rid of clips and VODs from your stream – otherwise, you’re not only putting your channel at risk, but also potentially being the subject of a lawsuit.
 The lawsuit part is probably most relevant to streamers who gather larger audiences, but hey – best not to test the waters.